agile-ts/documentation/docs/packages/core/api/collection/Introduction.md

   2: Item(2) // has value '{id: 2, name: "hans"}'
 }
 ```
-An `Item` is an extension of the [State Class](../state/Introduction.md)
-and represents one piece of data object of the Collection.
 Since the `Item` is an extension of the State,
 it provides the same powerful functionalities as a State.
 ```ts